 Qualitative and quantitative methodologies and tools are used to identify and assess operational risk and to provide management with information for determining appropriate mitigating factors.
-These tools include a database of operational risk events categorised according to business lines and operational risk event types; a record of key risk indicators, which can provide an early warning of possible risk; and a risk and control assessment process to analyse business activities and identify operational risks related to those activities.
+These tools include a database of operational risk events categorised according to business lines and operational risk event types; a record of key risk indicators (KRI), which can provide an early warning of possible risk; and a risk and control self-assessment (RCSA) and control testing (CT) processes to analyse business activities and identify operational risks related to those activities.
 The management of operational risk has a key objective of minimising the impact of losses suffered in the normal course of business (expected losses) and to avoid or reduce the likelihood of suffering a large extreme (unexpected) loss.
 The operational Risk Management Framework is managed through a workflow system (Risk Nucleus) that ensures that all major operational Risks / losses are appropriately assessed and managed or analysed for further escalation.